shelbyspees/website/content/about.md

 ## 🐝 work 🥑

 I've been developing software professionally since 2015, after going back to school to take online computer science classes.
 Since then I've been lucky to work in a range of domains and with lots of wonderful people.
+[Check out my resume.](/resume/)

 Currently I work as a Developer Advocate at <a href="https://honeycomb.io/" target="_blank">Honeycomb↗️</a>.
 My job involves spreading the word about observability, helping people get the most out of Honeycomb, and sharing valuable user feedback with our product team.